kwbonds/kwbonds.github.io/content/post/2025-06-07-a-b-n-testing-in-python/index.md

 ```
 ## Significant Test: [False  True False]
 ## Corrected P-values: [0.14968898 0.00022752 0.13721744]
-## Bonferroni Corrected alpha: 0.0381
+## Bonferroni Corrected alpha: 0.0345
 ```

-We can see that now both variants can be said to be significant at 89% confidence and that they still show no distinct difference between each other.
-If *variation_B* is more expensive we may feel confident in choosing *variation_A*.
+We can see that now, even at 90% confidence level, the only test that is significant is the variation_B over control.
+Given this *variation_B* should be chosen.